menandmice/micetro_docs/guides/user-manual/webapp_import_dns_records.rst

 .. note::
   When choosing files, only plaintext CSV/TSV/TXT files are accepted.
 Excel spreadsheets need to be exported to one of these formats prior to importing.

-When the value in a particular column is empty, it is by default not cleared.
-Instead it is not included in the import.
-This makes it possible to update certain fields and leave others as is, in the same import.

-To clear values for a custom property, e.g. Location, use one of these clearing tokens instead of a blank value: ``$null``, ``%clear``, ``<none>``, ``<blank>``, or ``<empty>``.

-These tokens will only be interpreted to clear the field if field contains only the token and nothing else.
-For example if the field value is "This is <none>" in the import text, the field would not be cleared, but set to that value instead.

 Header line
 """""""""""